Dre Campbell Farm

 You can also make a homemade vinegar spray for plants to deter harmful insects and related garden pests.

-For the recipe, you’ll need one part vinegar, three parts water, and a teaspoon of organic liquid soap.
+For the recipe, you’ll need 1 part vinegar, 3 parts water, and 1 teaspoon of organic liquid soap.
 Combine these ingredients with a gallon of water and add them to a spray bottle.

 This vinegar solution is not strong enough to kill plant bugs and pests, but it will repel them.